dmd-program/program-hub/_projects/example-project-private.md

 ---
 layout: exhibition-project
-title: A Second Design Project Title
+title: A private project example
-card-image-url: /assets/projects/19SP_DMD300/student-name/300.jpg
+card-image-url: /assets/projects/examples/300.jpg
 class: exhibition-01-project-theme
 name: Samantha Doe
 permalink: private/exhibition-01/projects/:name/
-exhibition: exhibition 01 #must match the exhibition file name for the back button to work.
+exhibition: exhibition 01 #slug must match the exhibition file name for the back button to work.
 private: true #Set true if the exhibition is private.
 This makes the back button url work.
 private-list: true #Is this project inlcuded in a public exhibition, but using a private URL to protect the work?
 If yes, set true, will ask for a login before viewing.
+published: false
 download: file.pdf #Project download file
 instructor: Michael Collins #name of instructor for the semester
 category: webprojects #tags
 gallerymode: standard #configures image gallery on exhibition page
 year: 2019
+semester: Spring
-card-description: This design project focuses on a futures topic explored through digital imagery.
+card-description: This design project focuses on a futures topic explored through digital imagery. #appears on exhibition index card
 project-external-link: https://google.com
 project-download-link: /assets/projects/19sp_dmd300/student-name/file.pdf
 header: